5 Common Myths About Your NVR or DVR Video Surveillance System

 But most enterprises will want some sort of remote access to their IP cameras.
 Monitoring live footage is critical when it comes to responding to serious incidents in real time.
 (This is one of the main reasons many organizations need surveillance cameras in the first place.)
 And from an IT perspective, making firmware or other updates remotely saves time, money, and hassle.

-So while a NVR/DVR system could potentially be air gapped from the world and fully protected, in order to use a video recorder in the way most companies want to, you have to drop its security defenses.
+So while a NVR/DVR system could potentially be air gapped from the world and fully protected, in order to use a video recorder in the way most companies want to, you have to drop its security defences.
 Any established firewall must be punched through to establish remote access, and a VPN (even when established properly) can still expose your system to some of the worst network risks.

 Myth #5: NVRs/DVRs Are Scalable, Regardless of Enterprise Size